At Mayo Clinic, if you have a high-risk pregnancy, you will be cared for by the maternal and fetal medicine team.

 - Obstetric complications:

-Researchers of the maternal and fetal medicine specialty group engage in research on the effective use of health care resources to help people who are pregnant.
-They have advanced the field with research in preterm labor assessment, fetal assessment during maternal surgery, effective use of blood products during pregnancy, decreasing maternal exposure to radiation, placenta previa and abnormal placentation, integration or acculturation, and fetal surgery.
+Clinician-researchers and scientists of the maternal and fetal medicine specialty group have advanced the field with studies in preterm labor assessment, fetal assessment during maternal surgery, effective use of blood products during pregnancy, decreasing maternal exposure to radiation, placenta previa and abnormal placentation, integration or acculturation, and fetal surgery.

 See physician staff